swordsecurity/mounty/README.md

-# mounty
+# Mounty
-Mount all partitions for forensic analysis
+Mount all partitions in current directory for forensic analysis

+# Usage
+./mounty [image]

+# Dependencies
+The Sleuth Kit ver 4.2.0